margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Moving On ##
 One door closes loudly, and another door opens quietly.
-Hasten to move through the new door opening quietly, and learn from the mistakes of the old door.
+Hasten to move through the new door opening quietly, and learn from the mistakes of the old door closing.
-Go forth with momentum,
-the intention to progress,
-and proceed as if the past cannot still affect the person becoming.
+Go forth with momentum, the intention to progress, and proceed as if the past cannot still affect the person becoming.
 Continue to learn, push through the obstacles, and launch the new day.

 <br>